WE RIDE THE DREAM BIKE OF THE KTM INSIDER—PLUS VIDEO

 DAVID’S WORK ETHIC BEGAN TO ATTRACT THE ATTENTION OF THE POWERS THAT BE.
 TOM MOEN ASKED HIM TO WORK FULL TIME IN THE MEDIA RELATIONS DEPARTMENT AT KTM.

 David had a solid mechanical background.
-He worked for four years at a Nissan dealership in Ireland and, through Race SoCal, he soon was asked to twist wrenches for Pro riders.
+He worked for four years at a Nissan dealership in Ireland and, through Race SoCal, he was soons asked to twist wrenches for Pro riders.
 His first National gig was with the 2008 Richardson RV Suzuki team for British rider Adam Chatfield.
 In 2009, he moved over to Star Yamaha, splitting his time between Darryn Durham and Michael Hall.
 Continuing his vagabond ways, in 2010 he joined the JDR KTM team and wrenched for Australian Dan Reardon, followed by Michael Leib in 2011 and finally the Factory Kawasaki Off-Road team with Taylor Robert and Bobby Garrison in 2012.

 David’s work ethic began to attract the attention of the powers that be.
 KTM’s Tom Moen asked him to work full time in the Media Relations department at KTM.
 The job consisted of building up crate bikes for magazine tests and going to press events as the mechanic.
 David liked the job.
 There was no traveling; he could spend his weekends with his wife and kids; and, best of all, he could race every weekend if he wanted.

 MXA first met David when he was at Kawasaki, but we remembered the smiling guy with the twinkle in his Irish eyes when we reconnected at a KTM press intro.
 David helped MXA immeasurably over the five years he worked as KTM’s Media Relations Technician.
 When MXA built a project bike or wanted to test Dungey’s, Millsaps’, Short’s or Musquin’s race bikes, we went through David.
 He knew more about what we were doing than we did.
-It was good for KTM and great for us.
+He was good for KTM and great for us.
 Finally, in 2018 Tom Moen got promoted and so did David O’Connor.
 David took over Tom’s old job as the head of Media Relations because Tom wanted his life to be complicated by corporate responsibility, business meetings, reams of daily paperwork and no time to ride.
 Lucky guy.

 DAVID WAS THE PERFECT KTM EMPLOYEE—HE CAME TO THE USA TO RACE AND WORKED HIS WAY INTO THE PERFECT POSITION FOR A MOTORCYCLE RACER.
 IT WAS GREAT, EXCEPT FOR ONE THING.
 KTM DOES NOT LEND MOTORCYCLES TO EMPLOYEES.